Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 ## Overview

 This year, we made a bold attempt to explore outer space and target modifying the environment of terrestrial planets, which will **benefit all mankind** in the future.
-In contrast to our past work, it's extremely hard to determine all the stakeholders since our project will work for all humans.
+It's extremely hard to determine all the stakeholders since our project will work for all humans.
 However, we still gave priority to human practice and successfully forged a bond with **space researchers**, **distinguished biologists**, and **specialists in Environmental Ethics**.

 To get a comprehensive and clear idea of the potential implementation, experimental design, and safety concerns of our project, we mapped out **three main lines** in our HP work:

 1.  [**Determining the Value**](#determining-the-value): In this part, we aimed to determine the current challenges and possibilities in space exploration.
 Through communication with **professors in astrobiology**, **leading biologists in space exploration**, and **senior instructors in entrepreneurship**, we got a more detailed idea of the **innovation**, **environmental**, **and commercial values** of our project.

 2. [**Implementing the Project**](#implementing-the-project): To put our idea into practice, we turned to **experts in soil ecosystems**, **specialists in microbe**, and **previous iGEM teams** to seek professional suggestions for our experimental design.
-With their assistance, we **developed four interdependent systems:** symbiotic, functional, survival, and metabolic regulation in our engineering bacteria(see more details in [Description](/description/)).
+With their assistance, we **developed four interdependent systems:** symbiotic, functional, survival, and metabolic regulation in our engineering bacteria (see more details in [Description](/description/)).

 3. [**Managing the Risk**](#managing-the-risk): For further development of our project, we carefully considered the potential risks that would threaten the interests of all mankind.
 Drawing on the expertise of **specialists in biological ethics**, we were fully aware of **our duty to balance space exploration and environmental ethics.** We also searched for a reliable method to **address the safety issues**.

-This year, all of our HP work follows **the STAR loop**(shown below).
+This year, all of our HP work follows **the STAR loop** (shown below).

 <div style="text-align: center;">
 	<img src="https://static.igem.wiki/teams/4765/wiki/hp/hp-loop.png"